Dan-Kolar/merging-point/README.md

 * tax data in the form of an output file from the [Generalized Pareto interpolation](https://wid.world/gpinter/) (gpinter) programme; the tax distribution should be continuous
 * the total (adult) population size that is consistent with both the survey and the tax data

 Please adjust lines 52-54 in *mp_script.py* to upload the two datasets and specify the total population, and then run

 ```python
 python mp_script.py
 ```

+The *mp* function takes these three inputs and outputs candidate merging points and a grid dataset to create graphs.
+Additional arguments for the *mp* function can be specified on line 55 in *mp_script.py*.

 ## Arguments

-Arguments can be specified on line 55 in *mp_script.py*

 |  Arguments   | Details  | Default value |
 |  ----  | ----  | ----  |